higgi13425/rmrwr-book/_book/io70-r_cmd_line.md

 <br><br>
 Running R from the command line allows you to do powerful things, like process multiple files at once, which can be handy when you have multiple files of sequencing data from distinct observations, or you have a multistep data wrangling pipeline with several slow steps.
 For many years, this was the only way to easily apply code across multiple files to build a complex data pipeline.
 <br><br>
 This is much less true today, with tools to handle file paths like the {here} and {fs} packages, run Python scripts from R with the {reticulate} package, run C++ scripts with Rcpp, and run bash, python, SQL, D3, and Stan scripts from Rmarkdown.
-You can use the {drake} package to manage multi-step data pipelines in different languages (similar to _make_).
+You can use the {targets} package to manage multi-step data pipelines in different languages (similar to _make_).
 But some labs have been doing things at the command line for years, and find it hard to change.

 ## How do you get started?
 First, you need to open a terminal window.